zwoefler/data-is-aweseome/DOCS/tutorials/create_data_project.md

 # 🚀 Create a Data Project

-So you have the idea to a new data story project?
-These are the technical steps you need to follow:
+## 🏗️ Prerequisites
+- Python3.8 or higher (Tested until 3.11)
+- Cloned this repo

-You already cloned this repo and are in the root directory of this project `data-is-awesome`
+- in the root directory of this project `data-is-awesome`

 ```bash
 # Create new Project folder